Georgia Board of Regents: History

 The Board was organized on January 1, 1932, to create centralized control over all member institutions.
 The Board marked the first period that public institutions of higher education were governed and managed under a sole authority.
 The governor appoints members of the Board, each of whom serve seven years.
 Today the Board of Regents is composed of 19 members, five of whom are appointed from the state-at-large, and one from each of the state’s 14 congressional districts.
 The Board elects a chancellor who serves as its chief executive officer and the chief administrative officer of the University System.

 Governing authority

 The Board oversees 26 institutions of higher education: four research universities, four comprehensive universities, 9 state universities, and 9 state colleges.
-In fiscal 2003, there were 10,626 faculty positions and 241,878 students.
-Those numbers grew to 35,000 and 253,000, respectively, in 2006.

 Public funding for member institutions is distributed by the Board.
 In fiscal year 2003, the Board dispensed $1,697,287,628 of funding, authorized by the Georgia General Assembly.
 In 2006, the budget grew to $5 billion.

 Organization

 The Board consists of 19 voting members, serving seven-year terms.
 The Governor appoints, subject to Senate confirmation, one from each Congressional district and five at-large members.

 The Board appoints a chief executive for the system, known as a chancellor.
-Dr. Steve Wrigley became the 13th Chancellor in 2017.
+Former Georgia Governor and United States Secretary of Agriculture Sonny Perdue became the 14th Chancellor in 2022.

-Previous chancellors include Charles Mercer Snelling (1932–1933), Steadman Vincent Sanford (1935-1945), Harmon White Caldwell (1948-1964), Erroll B. Davis, Jr. (2006-2011), and Hank Huckaby (2011-2017).
+Previous chancellors include Charles Mercer Snelling (1932–1933), Steadman Vincent Sanford (1935-1945), Harmon White Caldwell (1948-1964), Erroll B. Davis Jr. (2006-2011), and Hank Huckaby (2011-2017).